 About our Pharmacy

-Can I schedule or make an appointment for the vaccination?
+How can I make an appointment for the vaccine?

 Who will administer the vaccine?

 The COVID-19 vaccine will be administered in accordance with state law and federal guidance by our pharmacists, pharmacy interns, and technicians.

 Do I have to wear a mask to get the vaccine at Albertsons?

 Yes, the CDC recommends wearing a face covering until you are fully vaccinated.
 We require customers across all of our locations to wear face coverings until fully vaccinated, or regardless of vaccination status in areas with high COVID-19 transmission or where required by state or local regulations.

 How do I reschedule or cancel my appointment?

 If you received a confirmation email, select "Scheduling Control".
 If you received a confirmation text, click on the link.

 You can cancel your appointment or select another available date and time.
 If you need to change locations, please cancel your appointment and schedule a new appointment by selecting the “Two Dose COVID Vaccine Appt- Dose 2” option.